steven-ferrer/bomberman-ai/README.md

 # About the game
 ## Objectives
-The aim of this study is to develop an algorithm using Genetic Programming Technique for evolving AI in the game Bomberman.
+The aim of this study is to develop an algorithm using Genetic Programming Technique for evolving AI in the Bomberman game.
 It is also aimed to implement other AI agents using pre-defined heuristic in order to improve the skills of Evolving AI.
 Specifically, it is aimed to achieve the following objectives: